 The temper of a Doberman is often described as confident, alert, and protective.
 They are known for their loyalty and strong bond with their families.
 They are also intelligent and quick learners, which can make them obedient and responsive to training.

 Comparing the aggression of Dobermans and German Shepherds is not straightforward, as both breeds can exhibit varying levels of aggression depending on individual temperament and upbringing.
 Neither breed is inherently more aggressive than the other.
-Both Dobermans and German Shepherds can make excellent family dogs and working dogs when properly socialized and trained.
+Both Dobermans and German Shepherds can make excellent family dogs and working dogs when properly socialised and trained.

 It's not accurate to say that Dobermans don't like to cuddle.
 Each Doberman has its unique personality, and some may enjoy cuddling and physical affection, while others may be more reserved.
 The perception that Dobermans are less inclined to cuddle may be due to their alert and protective nature, which can make them more focused on their surroundings.
 However, many Dobermans form strong bonds with their owners and do enjoy physical closeness and affection.